edurbrito/master-thesis-ut/proof-of-concept/openwrt-builder/README.md

 The `OPENWRT_TARGET` and `OPENWRT_TARGET_URL` arguments are used to specify the target and URL for the OpenWRT image builder.
 The `CACHEBUST` argument is used to bust the Docker cache when the image builder is updated.
 The `OPENWRT_PROFILE` argument is used to specify the OpenWRT profile to build.
 The `ADDITIONAL_FILES` argument is used to specify the directory containing additional [`files`](./files/) to copy into the image.
 The `--build-arg`  arguments are mandatory.

+### The `files` Directory

+The [`files`](./files/) directory contains the additional files that will be copied into the image.
+This directory should be structured as the root directory of the OpenWRT image, for the files intended to be copied into the image.

 ### OpenWRT Targets

 The following table lists the available OpenWRT targets and their URLs: